-PTI's shares were initially listed and started trading on the Taipei Exchange (TPEx) on April 3, 2003, after which PTI's shares were transferred for listing and started trading on the Taiwan Stock Exchange (TWSE) on November 8, 2004.
-PTI also issued Global Depositary Shares (GDS), which are listed on the Luxembourg Stock Exchange and trading on the Euro MTF Market.
-The GDS were accepted for quotation on the International Order Book of the London Stock Exchange.
+PTI's share was initially listed and started trading on the Taipei Exchange ("TPEx") on April 3, 2003, after which PTI's share was transferred for listing and started trading on the Taiwan Stock Exchange ("TWSE") since November 8, 2004.
+PTI also issued Global Depositary Shares ("GDS"), which are listed on the Luxembourg Stock Exchange and trading on the Euro MTF Market.
+The GDS was accepted for quotation on the International Order Book of the London Stock Exchange.